nik-suri/ocaml-interpreter/writeup.md

 ```

 I modified my function application implementation for the lexical environment by
 following the guidance given in the final project PDF.
+For function application,
-I extend the environment
-contained in the Closure of the evaluation of the body to include the evaluation
+I extend the environment contained in the Closure of the evaluation of the body
-of the application in the overarching environment.
-This supports multiple
+to include the evaluation of what the function is applied to in the overarching
-function applications, for example, f (f (f 5)).
+environment.
+This supports multiple function applications, for example,
+f (f (f 5)).

 ```ocaml
 | App (e1, e2) ->